clayrr/Lab-3-Spotify-Project/README.md

 ### 3. Frontend Setup

-Navigate to the frontend directory:
+In a different terminal, navigate to the frontend directory:
 ```bash
 cd spotif
 ```